IBM/improve-discovery-results-using-api-based-relevancy-training/README.md

 - Under `Create` tab, select a region, select a plan, and edit `service name`, if required.
 Then click `Create`.
 This should create Watson Discovery Service instance.

-- Once the Discovery service instance is created, make a note of it's apices.
+- Once the Discovery service instance is created, make a note of it's apikey.
 These credentails are to be used when send requests to Discovery service.

   ![API Key](./images/apikey.png)